 - You will only be considered a Docent / Volunteer AFTER you have been approved for the program.

-All Docent / Volunteer candidates MUST complete a program application prior to classes
+All Docent / Volunteer candidates MUST complete an application prior to classes.

-You can mail you application in by downloading the Docent / Volunteer Application
+You can mail your application in by downloading the Docent / Volunteer Application

 You can pick one up at: 41220 Park Ave., Big Bear Lake, CA 92315